egberts/egberts.github.io-src/content/articles/gentoo-install.md

 Of course, a gateway OS that is NOT directly on a physical host but instead inside a virtual machine typically does not have the following, for security reason:

-* a soundcard (not even a tinny-souding PC speaker)
+* a soundcard (not even a tinny-sounding PC speaker)
 * USB memory stick access
 * CD/DVD access (it's a potential malicious vector, turn BIOS off to that too)
 * HugePageTLB (prevents heap-spraying)